RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 ### **Latest update**

+As of **March 3rd 2025**, we are developing project ideas with our engaged community members.
+Currently we have **over 495 contributors** and mentors active in our [40 GSoC 2025 team channels](https://open.rocket.chat/channel/gsoc2025/team-channels).
+Checkout our [GSoC 2025  Contributors Leaderboard](https://gsoc.rocket.chat/) where **over 131 active contributors** have contributed 25 Merged PRs, 104 Open PRs, and 233 issues to our open source projects.

 As of **Feb 24th 2025**, we are evolving project ideas with our engaged community members as well as returning community mentors, and guest mentors from other friendly open source projects.
 We are super grateful to have **12 contributors from the 2024 season** returning to help us **as 2025 mentors**; and to bring on some exciting new project ideas.
-Currently we have over 380 contributors and mentors active in our [30 GSoC 2025 team channels](https://open.rocket.chat/channel/gsoc2025/team-channels).
-And over [100 active contributors](https://gsoc.rocket.chat/) have contributed 14 Merged PRs, 88 Open PRs, and 206 issues to our open source projects.
+Currently we have **over 380 contributors and mentors** active in our [30 GSoC 2025 team channels](https://open.rocket.chat/channel/gsoc2025/team-channels).
+Checkout our [GSoC 2025  Contributors Leaderboard](https://gsoc.rocket.chat/) where over **100 active contributors** have contributed 14 Merged PRs, 88 Open PRs, and 206 issues to our open source projects.

 As of **Feb 9th 2025**, we are intensely discussing project ideas with our returning community mentors, and guest mentors from other friendly open source projects.
 This year, we are thankful to already have **9 contributors from the 2024 season** returning to help us **as 2025 mentors** to bring on some exciting projects.
-Currently we have over 210 contributors and mentors active in our [30 GSoC 2025 team channels](https://open.rocket.chat/channel/gsoc2025/team-channels).
+Currently we have **over 210 contributors** and mentors active in our [30 GSoC 2025 team channels](https://open.rocket.chat/channel/gsoc2025/team-channels).

-As of **January 27th 2025**  checkout our [GSoC 2025  Contributors Leaderboard](https://gsoc.rocket.chat/), to see the amazing contributions by our GSoC 2025 community: we already have over 100 contributors and mentors ready to join us for this season, active in our [team channels](https://open.rocket.chat/channel/gsoc2025/team-channels).
+As of **January 27th 2025**  checkout our [GSoC 2025  Contributors Leaderboard](https://gsoc.rocket.chat/), to see the amazing contributions by our GSoC 2025 community: we already have **over 100 contributors** and mentors ready to join us for this season, active in our [team channels](https://open.rocket.chat/channel/gsoc2025/team-channels).

 ## 📂 Project Ideas